Exeter-Diabetes/CPRD-Dale-depression-cohort/README.md

 ## Antidepressant use
 Antidepressant use was defined as having a prescription of any antidepressant, as outlined in the sections above.

-## Trying a different antidepressant of the same class (SSRI)
+## Ever prescribed a different antidepressant of the same class (SSRI)
 This was defined as the first instance at which an individual  received a prescription for another SSRI (as all individuals were required to try an SSRI first as part of the inclusion criteria).

-## Trying another antidepressant class
+## Ever prescribed another antidepressant class
 This was defined as the first instance at which an individual received a prescription for a non-SSRI antidepressant prescription.

 ## Antidepressant coverage